valjean-framework/valjean/doc/src/devs/documentation.rst

   execution at a Python prompt.

 :mod:`~sphinx.ext.intersphinx`
-  Add hyperlinks to :mod:`sphinx` documentation outside the current project (for instance, in the Python standard library).
+  Add hyperlinks to `sphinx` documentation outside the current project (for instance, in the Python standard library).

 :mod:`~sphinx.ext.graphviz`